Wood Buffalo-Cold Lake Economic Region Workforce Insights

 Unemployment Rate Trends

-The unemployment rate was 6.0% in June 2025, down 0.3 percentage points from May.
-Compared to June last year (6.2%), the rate has decreased by 0.2 percentage points.
+The unemployment rate was 6.6% in October 2025, up 0.5 percentage points from September.
+Compared to October last year (5.7%), the rate has increased by 0.9 percentage points.

 Employment: Regional vs Local Patterns